polizoto/DOCX-HTML/README.md

 `Secondary Text End.`

 #### Footnote Text
 If there are footnotes in your document, make sure that these have superscript formatting.
-For the footnote references (on the bottom of each page OR at the end of the document) use the following tag above the footnote text regions in your MS Word document:
+For the footnote references (on the bottom of each page OR at the end of the document) use the following tag above the footnote text region:

 `Footnote Begin:`